 We’ve already covered a few plugins that let you improve the default WooCommerce checkout process.
 If you want ultimate control over your checkout, though, WooCommerce Checkout Field Editor is the plugin for you.
 It lets you customize every field displayed on the checkout screen.

-While there are probably more advanced plugins out there — for example, WooCommerce Checkout Manager has a lot more features — this plugin crams only the essential functionalities into a highly usable package.
+While there are probably more advanced plugins out there.
+So, for example, WooCommerce Checkout Manager has a lot more features.
+So, this plugin crams only the essential functionalities into a highly usable package.
 (Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its own good.)

 You can then customize the label and placeholder text, plus specify whether the field is required.
 You can also use the plugin’s drag-and-drop to rearrange the order of the fields.